WebOfTrustInfo/rwot3-sf/draft-documents/rwot3-digital-verification-outcomes.md

 http://w3c.github.com/lds-koblitz2016/

-## Creation of Pseudonymous 2016 Signature Suite
+## Creation of Pseudonymous 2016 Signature Suite Specification

 A pseudonymous signature suite based on the Camenish-Lysyanskaya signature mechanism was discussed and formalized in a Signature Suite specification